 Any visit to Nancy should start with Place Stanislas, the city’s iconic square.
-Your entrance to the royal square in between the wrought-iron railings will reveal the most famous picture-postcard of Nancy.
-Decorated with gold leaf, the rococo-styled entrance railings gave Nancy its nickname City with golden gates.
+Your entrance to the royal square between the wrought-iron railings will reveal Nancy’s most famous picture postcard.
+Decorated with gold leaf, the rococo-styled entrance railings gave Nancy its nickname, City with golden gates.
 Well, the inspiration won’t stop there.
-Get to the centre of the square, at the foot of the statue of Stanislas to soak up the atmosphere of this historic place.
+Get to the centre of the square, at the foot of the statue of Stanislas, to soak up the atmosphere of this historic place.

-You’ll recognise all the pavillons described in my article dedicated to Place Stanislas.
-The longest one, to the South, is that of the City-Hall.
-On the right-side you’ll find the Tourist Office which will assist you with any questions you may have about staying in Nancy.
-You can pick up a useful city-map and a few brochures.
+You’ll recognise all the pavilions described in my article dedicated to Place Stanislas.
+The longest one, to the South, is that of the City Hall.
+On the right side, you’ll find the Tourist Office, which will assist you with any questions you may have about staying in Nancy.
+You can pick up a useful city map and a few brochures.

 Make sure you admire the two monumental fountains which are framed by rococo-styled porticoes: the Neptune and Amphitrite fountains.